zeta1999/sadomaso/README.md

  - `rust/`
-   - `get-field-type/` -- Compute a type of a field using type-level induction on LabelledGeneric + generalised autoref-based specialisation.
+   - `get-field-type/` -- Compute a field type using type-level induction on `LabelledGeneric` + generalised autoref-based specialisation.
    - `type-level-enumerate/` -- Create a coproduct of integers on type level.
    - `patch-on-write/` -- Like `Cow`, but collects patches on writes, instead of cloning the whole structure (type level).
  - `c/`